Logic model: The Inputs → Activities → Outputs → Outcomes template

 Many refinements and variations have been added to the basic template.
-For example, many versions of logic models set out a series of outcomes/impacts, explaining in more detail the logic of how an intervention contributes to intended or observed results.
-Others often distinguish short-term, medium-term and long-term results, and between direct and indirect results.
+For example, many versions of logic models set out a series of outcomes and impacts, explaining in more detail the logic of how an intervention contributes to intended or observed results.
+Others often distinguish between short-term, medium-term, and long-term results, and between direct and indirect results.

 Intervention mapping logic models

 Logic Model of the Problem for Management information Decision Support Epilepsy Tool (MINDSET program) from Ruiter, DeSmet and Schneider (2007).

-The intervention mapping approach of Bartholomew et al. makes an extensive use of the logic model through the whole life-cycle of a health promotion program.
-Since this method can start from as far as a vague desired outcome (author's example is a city whose actors decide to address "health issues" of the city), planners go through various steps in order to develop effective interventions and properly evaluate them.
-There are distinguishable but closely interwoven logic models with different purposes that can be developed through the process:
+The intervention mapping approach of Bartholomew et al. makes extensive use of the logic model throughout the lifecycle of a health promotion program.
+Since this method can start from a vague desired outcome (author's example is a city whose actors decide to address "health issues" in the city), planners go through various steps to develop effective interventions and properly evaluate them.
+There are distinguishable but closely interwoven logic models with different purposes that can be developed during the process: